What is the risk of Ciguatera poisoning?

 What would I do?

 Follow the guide, regardless of where you are fishing.
-I would NOT stop fishing, some of your most enjoyable times out on your charter yacht will be hanging on the back deck with a beer in hand at night.
-Turn on the lights and watch the fish on the bottom.
-Dangle a line in and see what you catch.
+I would NOT stop fishing; some of your most enjoyable times out on your charter yacht are hanging on the back deck with a beer in hand at night.

 I would never consider eating a fish listed as high risk from anywhere PERIOD.